money-on-chain/main-RBTC-contract/docs/integration/vendors.md

 ## Unregistration

-Vendors can unregister themselves using the function `function unregisterVendor()` defined in the [MoCVendors contract ABI interface](../abis/MoCVendors.md#unregistervendor).
+Please contact the [Money on Chain team](https://moneyonchain.com/) if you wish to be unregistered as a vendor.

-Please note that once a vendor unregisters, they will not receive any more profits.
+Note that once a vendor is unregistered, they will not receive any more profits.

 ## Markup